MicrosoftDocs/entra-docs/docs/identity-platform/DRAFT-custom-extension-tokenissuancestart-setup.md

     | **Application Insights** | ***TODO*** | How the logs are put together |

 1. Wait a few moments for your function app to be deployed.
-Once the window closes, select **Finish** on the **Publish** screen.
+Once the window closes, select **Finish**
-1. You'll need to wait 5-10 minutes for your function app to be deployed and show up in the Azure portal.
+1. A new **Publish** pane opens.
+At the top, select **Publish**.
+You'll need to wait a few minutes for your function app to be deployed and show up in the Azure portal.

 ::: zone-end